link422/F24_Team3_TennisBallCollector/Reports/Detailed Design.md

 ## Overview of Proposed Solution

 The proposed solution of the Power Subsystem is focusing on powering the Raspberry Pi, RC wheels, Display systems, sensors, and vibration motors that are all connected to the Tennis ball Collector.
 The Raspberry Pi must be placed on the main body of the collector on a stable surface, so the vibrations do not mess with the connections coming from the Pi.
-The power supply for the Raspberry Pi will come from a 12 Volt battery that will be connected through a step down convertor to allow the neccessary 5 volts.
+The power supply for the Raspberry Pi will come from a 12 Volt battery that will be connected through a buck convertor [2] to allow the neccessary 5 volts.
 The 12 volt battery will also send 12 volts to the motor drivers controlling the wheels of the design.
-The LCD will allow
-The Vibration motors
-The Sensors
+The LCD only needs 1mA to power on, which is provided from connecting into the Raspberry Pi.
+The Vibration motors are standard DC vibration motors needing 450 mA, this is supplied from the 12 volts after being stepped down to 5 volts.
+The Sensors are primarly contacted to the raspberry Pi as well and need only 20mA supplied to it.

 ## Interface with Other Subsystems

-The Power Subsystem connects into all subsystems attached to tennis ball collector and starts by powering the connected Raspberry Pi to the 5V rechargeable battery.
+The Power Subsystem connects into all subsystems attached to tennis ball collector and starts by powering the connected Raspberry Pi to the rechargeable battery.
+To ensure the 12 volt battery doesn't overcharge the lower voltage components, such as the Pi and DC vibration motors, the step down converter will bring it down to 5 volts.
 For the sensor subsystem, the power subsystem is expected to power it with the rechargeable battery as it acts as an input to allow data collections, this requires no extra voltage then what is being given to the Raspberry Pi.
-The collected data transfers to the Raspberry Pi that is also powered by the rechargeable battery.
-The display subsystem is powered mainly through the Raspberry Pi not needing any external power to operate.
-The vibration subsystem will use the power from the rechargeable battery directly similarly to the sensor subsystem.
-The Raspberry Pi, Sensor, Display, and Vibration motor are expected to continually be powered by the rechargeable battery when connected together.
-Power for the RC subsystem shall come from the Lipo 11.1 V battery that is attached to the tennis ball collector.
-The Lipo battery will supply the motor drivers used in the RC subsystem with up to 12A.
-This power supplied to the drivers then goes to the RC wheels so they can operate as needed.
+The LCD in the display subsystem is powered mainly through the Raspberry Pi not needing any external power to operate.
+The powering for the vibration subsystem's motors will be connected after the stepdown converter, allowing it to get the 5 volts neccessay to operate.
+The Sensor, Display, and Vibration subsystems are expected to stay powered on as long as the battery is connected into the system.
+Power for the Motor subsystem will be directly connected to the Motor drivers to allow efficient output on the gears.
+The motor drivers shall be supplied with 12 amps of current.
+The RC subsystem does not require any external battery connections due to the controller being wireless.

 ## Circuit Design